AcademySoftwareFoundation/OpenImageIO/docs/dev/CodeReview.md

   are raised within another few days, the PR may be merged by the author if they are a senior developer on the project.
 This is a fact of life, but should be minimized (with a rigor proportional to where the patch falls on the "low risk / high risk" scale described above).
+If this is done, you should leave an additional comment explaining why it was merged without review and inviting people to submit post-merge comments if they subsequently spot something that can be improved.
 - Time-critical patches: urgent security fixes, broken CI or builds, critical bugs affecting major stakeholders who are waiting for a repaired release, fixes that are blocking other work or preventing other PRs from advancing.